Found 58 results

 Now closed

-Clifford's Tower is almost all that remains of the once grand York Castle.
-The castle was built by William the Conqueror shortly after the Norman Conquest but was mostly destroyed by a major explosion in 1684.
+Clifford’s Tower is all that remains of the once grand York Castle.
+This distinctive landmark has a history spanning over 900 years and was originally constructed by William the Conqueror in the wake of the Norman Conquest in the 11th century.

 Scarborough Castle